autoreduction/queue-processor/Documentation/Technical Documentation.md

 * reduction_variables

 ### autoreduce_webapp
 This is the core of the web app.
-It handles the application-wide settings, utilities and shared services.
+It handles the application-wide settings, utilities and services.

 #### queue_processor.py
 The `queue_processor.py` isn't strictly part of the web application but runs separately as a service but makes use of the modules made available by autoreduce_webapp (such as models and utilities).
 This contains a Stomp Client and Listener that sits and listens for messages from ActiveMQ on the following queues: